focustense/StardewUI/Docs/reference/stardewui/view.md

 ##### Remarks

-If multiple children overlap the same position, then this returns the topmost child.
+If multiple children overlap the same position, then this returns the topmost child, i.e. with the highest [ZIndex](iview.md#zindex).

 -----